Stephanie shows off her quirky sense of humor by taking a new slant on various current topics.

 Translating Southern Sayings

-As a transplanted Yankee living in the South, I am often surprised and amazed by the colorful Southern things I hear.
+As a transplanted Yankee living in the South, I am often surprised and amazed by the colorful Southern expressions I hear.
 Of course, there are the good old standbys we all know and love, like "y'all" and "down yonder."
-But the richness of Southern speech goes far beyond one or two-word expressions and there's a Southern expression for every occasion.
+But the richness of Southern speech goes far beyond one or two-word expressions.
+There's a Southern expression for every occasion.

 While their images and colloquialisms tickle the funny bone, Southern expressions usually convey exactly what the speaker intended.
 No one can mistake the intent and meaning of "I'm going to jerk a knot in your tail!"
 On the other hand, there are some Southernisms that it might take a Yankee like me years to figure out without a translator.